 Participants are challenged with building functional startups during the event and are able to collaborate with like-minded individuals outside of their daily networks.
 Mentors and coaches will be available throughout the weekend to offer their functional expertise.

 Frequently Asked Questions

-You are encouraged to come with a business idea – no matter how developed it is.
-However, don’t worry if you don’t have a business idea – just contribute your skills, drive, experience and networks as part of a team working on an idea.
+You are encouraged to come with a business idea and share it with the other participants, no matter how developed it is.
+Anywhere is a good place to start!
+However, don’t worry if you don’t have a business idea – just contribute your skills, drive, experience and network as part of a team!

-All meals, drinks and in-between snacks are catered.
-Those participating in the challenge without enrolling in the pop-up class will pay $10 to cover food in the event registration.
-If you enroll in the pop-up class, you won’t have any additional event registration cost for food.
+All meals, drinks and snacks are provided.
+Those participating in the challenge without enrolling in the pop-up class (ENTR 325) will pay just $10 to cover meals.
+If you enroll in the pop-up class, you won’t have any additional event registration cost for meals.